ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 This is set of parameters pertaining to the origin network and the destination network, and the technical capabilities supported by the peer gateways.

-Some of network-specific parameters regarding the origin network may be relevant for a receiver gateways to evaluate its ability to process the proposed transfer.
+Some network-specific parameters regarding the origin network may be relevant for a receiver gateway to evaluate its ability to process the proposed transfer.

 For example, the average duration of time of a lock to be held by a sender gateway may inform the receiver gateway about delay expectations.